 Please follow the steps on the Outside Party Contract Checklist when entering into an agreement on an outside party's contract.

 Signature authority is limited to the President, Vice Presidents, Assistant and Associate Vice Presidents, and Risk Management.
 In addition, Designated Authorized Signators are authorized to sign unaltered University Contract Templates up to $10,000($25,000 for Facilities Services and Office of the University Architect).

 The signature of one of these officers or administrators is required on any contract binding the University.
 Before a signature may be obtained, the contract must be stamped "REVIEWED BY RISK MANAGEMENT."
 Generally contracts should be signed by the VP whose area has authority over the type of service or product.
 For example, software licensing, maintenance, service, and other IT related agreements would be signed by the Chief Information Officer.
 The University has established three levels of signature authority and approval that govern the execution of contracts on behalf of Trinity University.

-Any contracts entered into with values up to $10,000 may be signed by the President, Assistant and Associate Vice Presidents, and Director for Risk Management and Insurance or the Risk Management Coordinator.
+Any contracts entered into with values up to $10,000 may be signed by the President, respective Vice President, Assistant and Associate Vice Presidents, Director for Risk Management and Insurance, or the Risk Management Coordinator.

 In addition, Designated Authorized Signators are authorized to sign unaltered University Contract Templates up to $10,000 ($25,000 for Facilities Services and Office of the University Architect).